tomaszj/tomaszj.github.io/_posts/2016-02-13-ack-or-better-grep.markdown

 categories: command-line utilities
 ---

+NOTE: You can search through your code even quicker using `ag` - [READ HERE](/command-line/utilities/2016/02/18/ag-quicker-than-ack.html)

 TL;DR: Use `ack 'search-phrase'` to quickly locate interesting bits in your source code.

 #### Old, sad and clumsy